 Northwest Iowa Alternative High School

 The Northwest Iowa Alternative High School is a cooperative program between local community school districts and NCC.
 To be admitted to the Alternative High School, you must be referred by your local school district.
 This program is intended for individuals not in regular attendance at their local high school.
-Contact the Alternative High School Lead Instructor for additional information.
+Contact the Director of the Academic Center for additional information.

 Enhancement (Developmental) Courses

 To assist you in your college career, NCC offers enhancement courses.
-Enhancement courses are designed to strengthen your skills if you have academic deficiencies or have been out of school for a period of time.
+Enhancement courses are designed to provide support to help you succeed in college level courses.
 You may be required to enroll in enhancement courses before beginning your college coursework.

 Credit from enhancement courses is not transferable, does not count toward your grade point average, and does not meet graduation credit requirements for diploma or degree programs.
 The current per credit tuition and fees apply to courses.
 These courses can be included in the calculation of your course load.

 Enhancement courses are offered on an individual basis in a self-paced, open-entry format through the Learning Center.
-With sufficient enrollment, courses may be offered in a scheduled classroom setting.
 You must register for these courses in Student Services.
-Textbooks are checked out from the Learning Center.

 Specific courses include: